 Electrophoretic light scattering (ELS) is a technique for measuring the zeta potential of particle dispersions and macromolecular solutions.
 Zeta potential is the surface charge that a particle or macromolecule has in a particular medium and can be used to predict dispersion stability and provide information on the surface chemistry of the sample under investigation.

-For the majority of applications, the measurement of zeta potential is routine, However, for certain samples which contain delicate material (e.g., proteins) or high ionic strength dispersants (e.g., physiological buffers), the measurements can be more challenging.
-It is important to ensure that sample integrity is maintained during the measurement and that the results obtained are accurate.
+For most applications, the measurement of zeta potential is routine.
+However, for certain samples which contain delicate material (e.g., proteins) or high ionic strength dispersants (e.g., physiological buffers), measurement can be more challenging.
+It is important to ensure that sample integrity is maintained during these measurements, and that results are accurate.

-In this webinar, we will discuss practical tips and how to set up measurements to ensure that sample integrity is not compromised when delicate or challenging samples are measured.
+In this webinar, we will discuss some practical tips, and discover how to set up measurements to ensure that sample integrity is not compromised when measuring delicate or challenging samples.

-Whether you have questions about samples or sample prep, setting up an experiment, or performing analysis, feel free to submit them so that we can deliver the information you require.
-There’s always more to learn, whether it’s setting up your measurements for quick batch processing, gaining confidence in the quality of your results, or presenting your data in the best format.
+Whether you have questions about samples or sample preparation, setting up an experiment or performing an analysis, feel free to submit a question so that we can address the topics most important to you.
+There’s always more to learn, whether about setting up your measurements for quick batch processing, gaining confidence in the quality of your results, or presenting your data in the best format.

-For this webinar, we’ll assume you’ve watched the previous one on the same topic.
-Don't worry if you missed it or can't remember it.
+For this webinar, we will assume you have watched the previous one on the same topic.
+Don't worry if you missed it the first time or can't remember it.
 Before you attend this webinar, please watch last year's introduction.
 You can find it here.

 Don’t forget to bring your questions or submit them by emailing email@example.com.
 (For inclusion in the webinar presentation, questions and data can be submitted up to 10 days upfront.
 There is also the opportunity to ask questions on the day.)